rmcfadzean/stylish-github/README.md

 ### Setup Testing Theme

-This is useful for testing logged-in styles as we can't do this locally.
+This is useful for testing logged-in styles, as we can't do this locally.

 * Create a new Userstyle in your manager for `domain: github.com`
 * Set the Style to `@import url('https://localhost:3000/custom/style.css');`
-* Browser logged in github as normal
+* Log into GitHub and browse the site normally

 ## Issues/Bugs

-Please open a new issue.
+**Found a bug?
+Please open a new issue.**

 Provide a screenshot, link (if you can), and CSS selector if possible.

 Pull Requests also accepted :)